pcorbel/scitizen/CONTRIBUTING.md

 It is people like you that make Scitizen such a great project 🚀.

+## 📘 Getting familiar with the project architecture

+In order to get familiar with the architecture behind Scitizen, please read our [ARCHITECTURE](ARCHITECTURE.md) guide.

 ## 👨‍💻 Developing

 In order to develop locally, follow these steps 👇